🔥Key moments from Harvey Weinstein’s rape trial🔥

 Images of Weinstein’s feeble entrances into court rocketed around social media: a disheveled man slouched over a walker, trailed by his lead defense lawyer, a woman.

 “I think he’s taken some good acting tips,” quipped Rose McGowan, an actress who has accused Weinstein of rape.
-She is one of more than 80 women who have accused the former producer of sexual misconduct since 2017.
+She is one of more than 80 women since 2017 to accuse the former producer of sexual misconduct.

 Weinstein, who made his mark with critically acclaimed films such as “Shakespeare in Love,” has denied the allegations and said any sexual encounters were consensual.